High order discretization methods for spatial-dependent epidemic models: Stability of the analytic solution

-Note that by using the same arguments as above we can show that conditions $C_1$--$C_4$ hold at the first step, i.e., $n = 1$, provided that the initial conditions are non-negative.
+then $I^n$ is non-negative.
+The function $(1 + c\tau)e^{-\tau(\mathcal{F}^{n-1} + c)}$ is monotonically decreasing for $\tau \ge 0$ (its derivative is negative) and lies in $(0,1]$; thus $1 - (1 + c\tau)e^{-\tau(\mathcal{F}^n + c)} \ge 0$ for any $\tau > 0$.
+As a result, the sufficient condition for $I^n$ to remain non-negative is $0 < \tau \le 1/b$.
+Note that by using the same arguments as above we can show that conditions $C_1$--$C_4$ hold at the first step, i.e., $n = 1$, assuming that the initial conditions are non-negative.
 This completes the proof. \end{proof} \begin{remark} Using left Riemann sums to approximate the integrals in \eqref{recurs} results in local errors of order $\mathcal{O}(\tau^2)$.
-Therefore, the solution of \eqref{recurs} can only be first order accurate. \end{remark} In the next two sections, we discretize \eqref{spat} by first using a numerical approximation of the integral on the right hand side of the system, and then applying a time integration method.
+Therefore, the solution of \eqref{recurs} can only be first order accurate.
+Notice that it is not possible to use any high order Newton-Cotes formulas since the values of $X\left(t, x, y\right)$, $X \in \{S, I, R\}$, are only known at discrete times $t = n\tau$. \end{remark} In the next two sections, we discretize \eqref{spat} by first using a numerical approximation of the integral on the right-hand side of the system, and then applying a time integration method.
 This approach results in numerical schemes that are high order accurate, both in space and time.